 In 2024, the most prominent theme in drinking behavior will be a blurred line between alcoholic and non-alcoholic beverages.
 Why?
 Three related trends are converging, research firms are calling for an end to the “non-alc” distinction, and industry visionary Ben Branson (founder of Seedlip and Seasn) is shouting the same sentiment from the rooftops.

-Flex drinking
+Flex Drinking

 The first related trend, flex drinking, represents a nuanced shift in beverage choices.
 Unlike the more traditional approach of abstinence or mindful drinking, which often emphasizes reduced alcohol intake for health reasons, flex drinking is about embracing optionality.
 It caters to those who enjoy both alcoholic and non-alcoholic beverages, without a strong inclination towards either.
 This flexibility in drinking aligns with contemporary consumer behaviors that prioritize personal choice and adaptability.
 It reflects a shift towards individualized consumption patterns, where people tailor their drinking habits to specific occasions and moods.

-ABV optionality
+ABV Optionality

 Alongside flex drinking, there’s a growing consumer awareness of alcohol by volume (ABV) levels—plus an embrace of the full ABV spectrum.
 This shift toward ABV optionality is reflective of a more nuanced approach to alcohol consumption, where individuals are not just choosing between alcoholic and non-alcoholic options, but also seeking variety across different ABV levels.
 Innovative bars such as Tokyo’s SUMADORI and Copenhagen’s Bird are indicative of this trend, offering an array of drinks at varying ABVs.
 This trend is a testament to the demand for a more fine-tuned approach to alcohol intake.